Brother of Florida school shooting suspect held on $500,000 bail

 She instructed him not to have any contact with his brother or anyone at the school.

+Two other students were arrested for bringing knives in separate incidents to the school, the sheriff’s office said.

+The sheriff’s office also said it was suspending with pay a deputy found asleep in a patrol car shortly after Zachary Cruz was arrested on Monday.

-Reporting by Colleen Jenkins; Editing by Dan Grebler and Cynthia Osterman
+Reporting by Colleen Jenkins and Bernie Woodall; Editing by Dan Grebler and Cynthia Osterman